String theory permits a vast forest of universes. We landed in one of them.

 String theory permits ~10⁵⁰⁰ different vacuum states.
 Each bubble lands in a different one.

-Bubble nucleation scene for Eternal Inflation.
-Press play to watch pocket universes form in an inflating background, or drag the canvas to orbit.
+Looping ambient scene for Eternal Inflation.
 A vast inflating background never finishes inflating, because it keeps expanding faster than it can decay.
 Bubble universes nucleate inside it.
 Ours is one bubble; outside, the ocean keeps producing more.

 String theory permits an enormous number of possible vacuum states.
 Combined with eternal inflation, bubble universes randomly populate different vacua, each with different physical laws.